-Figure 1.4 The RGB colour cube
+Fig. 1.4 The RGB colour cube.

-As mentioned before, although colours lie in the visible spectral range of 380-750 nm, they are used as a tool for information visualization in the colour display of all digital images.
+As mentioned before, although colours lie in the visible spectral range of 380-750 nm, they are used as a tool for information visualisation in colour display of all digital images.
 Thus, for digital image display, the assignment of each primary colour for a spectral band or layer can arbitrarily depend on the requirements of the application, which may not necessarily correspond to the actual colour of the spectral range of the band.
-If we display three image bands in the red, green and blue spectral ranges in RGB, then a true colour composite (TCC) image is generated (Figure 1.5, bottom left).
-Otherwise, if the image bands displayed in red, green and blue do not match the spectra of these three primary colours, a false colour composite (FCC) image is produced.
-A typical example is the so-called
+If we display three image bands in the red, green and blue spectral ranges in RGB, then a true colour composite (TCC) image is generated (Fig. 1.5, bottom left).
+Otherwise, if the image bands displayed in red, green and blue do not match the spectra of these three primary colours, a false colour composite (FCC) image is the so-called standard false colour composite